FindoraNetwork/platform/components/txn_builder_cli/README.md

 ```
 ./txn_builder_cli --txn tran load_funds --issuer 0 --recipient 0 --amount 500
 ```
+By default, `https://testnet.findora.org` is used.
+To switch to `http://localhost`, add `--http --localhost`.

 ## Activate and pay off a loan
 After users and a loan are created: